chenzhaiyu/points2poly/README.md

 pip install -r points2surf/requirements.txt
 ```

-For training the neural network, make sure CUDA is available and enabled.
+For training, make sure CUDA is available and enabled.
-You can navigate to `points2surf/README.md` for more details on its requirements.
+Navigate to `points2surf/README.md` for more details on its requirements.

 ## Getting started